Workplace injury is a serious problem throughout Australia, adversely affecting workers, employers, and the economy.

 Continued research is being done and new developments are continuously being made in our understanding of workplace injury and what can be done to prevent its occurrence and reduce its impact once it has occurred.

-Musculoskeletal injuries comprise a large proportion of all workplaces injuries that occur in Australia, in fact 60% of serious injury claims are musculoskeletal in nature.
+Musculoskeletal injuries comprise a large proportion of all workplace injuries that occur in Australia, in fact, 60% of serious injury claims are musculoskeletal in nature.
 Between 2000 and 2013 alone, there was a 35% increase in the average amount of lost-time caused by musculoskeletal injuries.

 Injured workers require rehabilitation in order to work towards regaining their pre-injury abilities.
 Ideally, it is hoped that they will eventually be able to return to their original job and duties.
 There are a number of steps that need to be taken, and exercise rehabilitation plays a vital role in this.
 All exercise rehabilitation programs should be completed under the guidance and supervision of appropriately trained and accredited healthcare professionals, with continuous feedback provided to nominated treating doctor and other stakeholders.

 Exercise can help injured workers